 Environmental Factors

-The environment of Fort Pulaski encompasses a wide range of ecosystems under constant influence of internal and external forces and processes being influenced by a variety of natural and anthropogenic factors, from climate and hydrology to land disturbance and pollution.
+The environment of Fort Pulaski National Monument encompasses a wide range of ecosystems under constant influence of internal and external forces.
+These processes are influenced by a variety of natural and anthropogenic factors, from climate and hydrology to land disturbance and pollution.
 Global issues like sea level rise and the invasion of nonnative species need to be addressed in order to protect natural resources worldwide.
 Due to Fort Pulaski’s close proximity to a major city and shipping channels, the park and its staff face many management challenges to preserve the unique environment of Fort Pulaski.

 See below for some of the main environmental factors that influence Fort Pulaski’s natural resources and learn about the management challenges that they present.